Charles Clifford Ogle: Disappearance

-At 6 pm on August 12, 1964, Charles Ogle took off from Oakland International Airport in his Cessna 210A tail number N9492X.
+At 6 pm on August 12, 1964, Charles Ogle took off from Oakland International Airport in his Cessna 210A, tail number N9492X.
 He did not file a flight plan and did not radio the tower on takeoff.
 He was never seen or heard from again.
 It was originally reported that his planned flight destination was Reno, Nevada.
 A private investigator hired by his father later reported his actual destination was Las Vegas, Nevada.

-In 2007, during the massive search for a missing aircraft flown by wealthy adventurer Steve Fossett, approximately eight unidentified plane wrecks were discovered.
+In 2007, during the massive search for a missing aircraft flown by wealthy adventurer Steve Fossett, eight unidentified plane wrecks were initially reported.
+It was later determined that some of these were double-counted and that there were only three newly reported wrecks.
 It was speculated that one of these aircraft could be the Cessna 210A that Charles Ogle had been flying, or one of several other aircraft that had disappeared over the Sierra Nevada.
-Though the remains of Fossett and his aircraft were identified in 2008, only one of the eight other wrecks was partially identified.
-No follow-up on the remaining seven was reported.
+Though the remains of Fossett and his aircraft were identified in 2008, only one of the other wrecks was partially identified.
+No follow-up on the remaining wrecks was reported.
 The fate of Charles Ogle remains a mystery.